 The card network: Credit card networks and associations work with the processing companies to transport and analyze the data and take it from the consumer’s card to the merchant and the cardholder’s bank.
 This is especially important with credit card processing companies for large sales volumes because of their numerous daily transactions.
 Card networks set assessment fees and interchange fees.
 Interchange fees are the costliest part of card processing, and they are passed onto the bank that issued the credit card.
 Credit card networks collect assessment fees.

 The cardholder’s bank: This is the bank where your customer opened their account, and they are the ones that issued the credit card that’s being used in the transaction.
-Even if you find credit card processing for small business with no monthly fee, you’ll still have to pay for a percentage of the transaction to the card processing company.
+Even if you find credit card processing for a small business with no monthly fee, you’ll still have to pay a percentage of the transaction to the card processing company.
 The fact that they verify your information and pass it onto relevant parties, provides an invaluable intermediary service that keeps your data safe.

 ISOs are third-party companies that work independently from a financial organization or a bank.
 They allow you to set up your business so it accepts credit cards, and are partnered with banks.
 These partnerships allow them to create systems that accept different credit cards and determine transaction fees as well as markups on processing transactions.

 It depends on your sales volume and your business needs.
-In general, Square and Helcim are one of the best companies we’ve reviewed, but it might not be the perfect choice for everyone.
-For example, best credit card processing companies for dental offices could be Payment Depot because of its flat-rate pricing.
+In general, Square and Helcim are the leading two, but they might not be the perfect choice for everyone.
+For example, the right credit card processing company for dental offices could be Payment Depot because of its flat-rate pricing.